 This uses DFDL’s string-literal character class entity syntax (see Section 6.3.1.3) to express that the element or model group is terminated by a line ending in the data stream.

-The property is an xs:string the value of which is a DFDL subset XPath 2.0 expression that returns a value derived from other property values and/or from the DFDL Infoset.
+DFDL expression (Section 6.3.2) The property is an xs:string the value of which is a DFDL expression that returns a value derived from other property values and/or from the DFDL Infoset.
 Leading and trailing whitespace is trimmed for DFDL expressions.

 Example: the dfdl:occursCount property takes an expression which will commonly look in the Infoset via an expression, to obtain the count from another element.
 An example dfdl:occursCount property might be